Yusufesen1521/glorious-battery-tray/README.md

     git clone [https://github.com/YOUR_USERNAME/glorious-battery-tray.git](https://github.com/YOUR_USERNAME/glorious-battery-tray.git)
     cd glorious-battery-tray
     ```
-    (Alternatively, you can download the project as a ZIP file and extract it.)
+    (You can also download the project as a ZIP file and extract it.)

 2.  **Install the required libraries:**
     Open a terminal or Command Prompt in the project folder and run: